nicholaswmin/bench/README.md

 runner.toTimeline()
 ```

-which outputs a timeline of the task cycles with the duration
+outputs a timeline of the task cycles with the duration in
-in [milliseconds][millis]
+[milliseconds][millis]:

 ```text
 ┌─────────┬──────┬───────────┐